shsargordi/RAG-knowledge-assistant/README.md

 ![Chatbot Demo](chatbot-demo.png)

 This project implements a simple RAG-style chatbot for an insurance knowledge base.
 It loads local documents, retrieves relevant context using keyword matching, and generates answers using a local Ollama LLM through a Gradio interface.
+Related notebook: `keyword_retrieval_chatbot.ipynb`

 ### Features